core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP Header

-Most CoAP header fields are required to be read and/or changed by proxies and thus cannot in general be protected end-to-end between the endpoints.
+Most CoAP header fields are required to be read and/or changed by CoAP proxies and thus cannot in general be protected end-to-end between the endpoints.
 As mentioned in {{intro}}, OSCOAP protects the CoAP Request/Response layer only, and not the Messaging Layer (Section 2 of {{RFC7252}}), so fields such as Type and Message ID are not protected with OSCOAP.

-Additionally, since the message formats for CoAP over unreliable transport {{RFC7252}} and for CoAP over reliable transport {{I-D.ietf-core-coap-tcp-tls}} differ only in terms of Messaging Layer, OSCOAP can be applied to both unreliable and reliable transport.

-TODO: Change text above to consider Code being protected by OSCOAP

-The CoAP header field Code MUST be encrypted and integrity protected (Class E) to prevent an intermediary from eavesdropping or manipulating the Code (e.g. changing from GET to DELETE).
+The CoAP header field Code is protected by OSCOAP.
+Code SHALL be encrypted and integrity protected (Class E) to prevent an intermediary from eavesdropping or manipulating the Code (e.g. changing from GET to DELETE).

 The sending endpoint SHALL write the Code of the original CoAP message into the plaintext of the COSE object {{plaintext}}.
-After that, the Code of the OSCOAP message for requests SHALL be SET to 0.02 (POST) and for responses to 2.04 (Changed), except for Observe messages, for which it SHALL be 0.01 (GET) for requests and 2.05 (Content) for responses.
-The exception allows OSCOAP to be compliant with the Observe specifications {{RFC7641}}, that only define the use of GET for observing resources.
+After that, the Code of the OSCOAP message for requests SHALL be set to 0.02 (POST) and for responses to 2.04 (Changed), except for Observe messages, for which it SHALL be 0.01 (GET) for requests and 2.05 (Content) for responses.
+The exception allows OSCOAP to be compliant with the Observe specification {{RFC7641}}, that only define the use of GET for observing resources.

+TODO: Consider error messages on Observe - is the outer code still 2.05?

-The receiving endpoint SHALL discared the Code in the OSCOAP message and copy the Code in the plaintext of the COSE object into the decrypted CoAP message.
+The receiving endpoint SHALL discard the Code in the OSCOAP message and copy the Code in the plaintext of the COSE object into the decrypted CoAP message.

 The other CoAP header fields are Unprotected.
 The sending endpoint SHALL include all other header fields of the original message in the header of the OSCOAP message.
 The receiving endpoint SHALL include the header fields from the OSCOAP message to the header of the decrypted CoAP message.